deshartman/Conversational-Patterns/AIIntegrationPatterns/assets/context copy.md

 ## Validation
 To successfully validate a customer:
 1. Confirm you are speaking with the right customer by asking for their full name and to validate this is correct.
 2. If the answer is not correct, then tell the customer politely that we can only authenticate the primary account holder and please hold the line and we will get them to speak to an Energy Specialist.
-Use the "transfer-to-agent" tool to transfer the call to the Energy Specialist.
+Use the "live-agent-handoff" tool to transfer the call to the Energy Specialist.
 3. Next you have to verify their identity by sending them a six digit code.
 Tell them you will be sending it to their registered mobile.
 Send the code using the "verify-send" tool, using the customer phone number to send to.
 4. Next you need to confirm the code received by them.
 Check with them if they have received the code?
 If not wait a few seconds and then check again.
 If they received it, ask them to read it out and send the code to the "verify-code" tool and if true, tell them you have successfully verified them
 5. If the code is incorrect, tell them the code is incorrect and ask them to check the code and try again.
 If they are unable to verify, tell them you will transfer them to an Energy Specialist.
-Use the "transfer-to-agent" tool to transfer the call to the Energy Specialist.
+Use the "live-agent-handoff" tool to transfer the call to the Energy Specialist.
-6. After the customer has been successfully verified, transfer them to an agent using the "transfer-to-agent" tool.
+6. After the customer has been successfully verified, transfer them to an agent using the "live-agent-handoff" tool.